neonevm/neon-evm.docs/docs/glossary.md

 ### Merkle Mountain Range
 A type of merkle tree that can be visualized as many (perfect) merkle trees which are then combined into 1, by creating a single root from all of their peaks.

 ---

+### Merkle Patricia trie
+A hash tree that stores key-value pairs, with the keys being represented in binary form.
+The nodes of this tree consist of 2 types: those that contain part of the path (prefix), and end nodes that contain the stored value.

+---